 Review Your Budget

 Prioritization is a critical part of any financial plan.
-You might consider investing a priority now, but if you don’t have your financial ducks in a row first, you might be setting yourself up for failure.
+You might consider investing a priority now, but if you don’t have your financial ducks in a row first, you might be setting yourself up for failure when you start investing in stocks and other investments.

 Weigh the consequences of your financial decisions carefully before you lock money into an investment.
 If you need liquid assets to pay for your kid’s college tuition, you’ll need to plan ahead to make sure those funds are available in time.
 If you are already 50 and don’t have any retirement savings, however, you won’t want as much money going into your child’s college fund as a retirement account.